-One of the main reasons why I wrote Buy This, Not That was to help readers feel less regret by making wiser choices.
+One of the main reasons why I wrote my WSJ bestseller, Buy This, Not That was to help readers feel less regret by making wiser choices.
 Regret is one of the worst feelings, especially if it is a type of regret that could have been prevented through knowledge.

 The easiest way to stop saying, “If I knew then what I know now, life would be better,” is to simply learn from someone who has experienced what you might experience.
 But it can't be learning from just any experienced person.
 It has to be from someone who is willing to share both the good and the bad.

 It feels like most of us tend to conduct revisionist history, where we make bad things seem less bad to make ourselves feel better.
 However, if we mask the pain, we rob those we want to help with the truth.
 And if you don't know the truth, you may end up making suboptimal decisions, which can lead to more regret!

 Hence, as soon as you find me writing how everything is awesome, please slap my head to stay balanced.
 As a perennial optimist, I have a tendency to always look at the positives.